Akhand-Aman/project/README.md

 ## Description
 This Flask web application demonstrates how to display a table and basic information on a webpage using HTML.
 The table is generated dynamically using data retrieved from an SQLite database in Python.
 The application uses Flask, a lightweight web framework for Python, to serve the HTML content.
+The data set is related to the Physics Laureates from 2015 onwards.
+For refrence the raw dataset of all Laureates since the beginnning of this prize is included in this repository (by the name Laureates_all.csv).

 ## Features
 - Displays table dynamically generated from SQLite database